Jetline Cruise Destinations: Canada & New England Cruises

 One of the best ways to experience the history, culture and natural beauty that can be found along North America’s north-eastern coast is on a Canada and New England cruise, discovering the charm of this area with coastal views from the water and from exploring towns by foot.

-Quebec, Canada & New England in the Fall
+Canada & New England in the Fall: No-Flying

 As the cruise ship passes along the east coast of Canada, many of the most beautiful sights can be seen from the comfort of the ship.
 As passengers look out from the deck, lush landscapes can be seen along the coast, with autumn turning the endless amounts of leafy trees into more shades of red, gold and orange than it is possible to imagine.
 Historic lighthouses and magnificent homes can also be seen along the coast of New England.
 However, it is by taking shore excursions that visitors get a chance to discover the history of America in closer detail.
 Cruises offer guests the chance to explore the wide range of natural and historical attractions that this area has to offer in a single trip.